John King, Realtor — KingRealtor757

 Broad Bay Country Club

 Golf course and club amenities in adjacent Great Neck.
-Lynnhaven Golf Park — with a driving range, mini golf, and batting cages — offers additional options for casual play a short drive away.
+Lynnhaven Golf Park offers driving range, mini golf, and batting cages.

 Community life